aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

 Opening a PDF
 -------------

-To read a PDF with pdfnaut, use the :class:`~pdfnaut.parsers.pdf.PdfParser` class which accepts a ``bytes`` string with the contents of your file.
+To read a PDF with pdfnaut, use the :class:`~pdfnaut.cos.parser.PdfParser` class which accepts a ``bytes`` string with the contents of your file.

 .. code-block:: python